SrBrahma/winget/README.md

 Check for installation before so it can be run even if system has stuff installed already.

-Also, create separated packs such as Dev and Fun so Dev can be installed on temporary machines.
+Also, create separated packs such as Dev, Mobile and Fun so Dev can be installed on temporary machines.

 Custom installations could be done by a `npx` script.